 “While I don't have any formal sales experience, I do know that:

-- sales is all about solving peoples problems
+- Sales are all about solving people's problems.

-- I know everything people purchase, they do so because it solves a problem or a fear they have
+- I know that people purchase everything because it solves a problem or fear.

 - I understand one of my jobs to help people is to try to be the answer to their problem.”